TL;DR:

-• Automated troubleshooting
+• Automated troubleshooting and incident detection

 • Runbook standardization